Authored by Phil Santarelli

 As we have seen so far, the adoption of ASC 842 makes accounting much more complex for traditional operating leases.
 This inherent complexity makes the transition guidance equally complex.
-To address this complexity, the FASB has provided several practical expedients entities may use for the transition.
+To address this complexity, the Financial Accounting Standards Board (FASB) has provided several practical expedients entities may use for the transition.

-- Public business entities, not for profit entities with conduit debt, and certain employee benefit plans that file with the Securities and Exchange Commission: Apply ASC 842 for fiscal years beginning after December 15, 2018 and the interim periods within that year.
+- Public business entities, not for profit entities with conduit debt and certain employee benefit plans that file with the Securities and Exchange Commission: Apply ASC 842 for fiscal years beginning after Dec.
+15, 2018 and the interim periods within that year.

 - Early application if permitted for both groups of entities.

 - Entities shall apply the provisions of ASC 842 to the earliest comparative period presented in the financial statements of the year of adoption (the methodology is discussed below).

 - The entity will adjust opening equity for the earliest comparative period presented in the financial statements of the year of adoption: a cumulative effect change to retained earnings or comparable account.